 The full Strategic Service Committee is chaired by the Opposition Group Leader, providing scrutiny on the Council's Audit & Risk Management activities.
+The functions of the Audit & Risk Management Committee are undertaken in line with best practice guidance as identified in the CIPFA publication, 'Audit Committees: Practical Guidance for Local Authorities'.
 The cycle of meetings is ordinarily aligned to the six meeting cycle.